pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 Each of the above tasks are discussed in the following sub-sections.

-### Configuring TLS and Auth Parameters for for the Services
+### Configuring TLS and Auth Parameters for the Services

 This step is about using the certificates, keys, keystores and truststores generated earlier to configure TLS and Auth for the services on the server side.